 Message To Our Guests:

 In unprecedented ways, COVID-19 has impacted everyone; individuals, businesses and communities.
-While we are currently open for business, like you, we are monitoring the COVID-19 situation hour by hour.
+We are currently open for business and closely monitoring the COVID-19 situation.
 We are ready for swift action as we navigate through the virus life cycle.
 We are all going through this together on a global level.
-If, out of necessity, you must travel to Bainbridge Island, we’d like to update you on our recent actions:
+If you are traveling to Bainbridge Island, we’d like to update you on our recent actions:

 - We have trained our employees about personal hygiene, social distancing techniques and have provisioned work / common areas with sanitary supplies to inhibit the spread of the virus.

 - We have enhanced our procedures for safe handling, sanitizing, and cleaning of linens, soft furniture, carpets and hard surfaces.

 - We ask our guests to maintain physical distancing guidelines while in our Common Areas (e.g. Lobby.)